Communications Services and Resources

 For further brand support and training, please refer to the campus brand website.

 Here you will find folders of frequently used School of Public Health logos, as well as templates for general letterhead, flyers, power points, and address/shipping labels.
-If you have ideas for other templates, downloads, or guides that would be useful, please contact Caroline Hagen.

 News and Media Relations